vvjn/GAFramework.jl/README.md

 fitness(x::CoordinateCreature) = -x.objvalue
 ```

-This creates a `CoordinateCreature` object when given
+The following creates a `CoordinateCreature` object when given
 `CoordinateModel{F,T}`.
 Here, we create a random point drawn with uniform
 probability from the rectangle.
 Note: `aux` is used to store auxiliary
 scratch space in case we want to minimize memory